chrishare/anki/IT/kubernetes.md

 10. Dev/prod parity: Your testing, staging, and production environments should match closely and be kept in sync.
 Differences between environments are opportunities for incompatibilities and untested configurations to appear.
 11. Logs: Applications should stream logs to standard output so external services can decide how to best handle them.
 12. Admin processes: One-off administration processes should be run against specific releases and shipped with the main process code.

+## Kubernetes Overview

+Overview

+%

+Kubernetes, at its basic level, is a system for running and coordinating containerized applications across a cluster of machines.
+It is a platform designed to completely manage the life cycle of containerized applications and services using methods that provide predictability, scalability, and high availability.
+Kubernetes is all about abstracting workloads away from specific machines, so any node can run any workload provided requirements are met.

+## Kubernetes Master Components

+Components include:

+%

+These are master components, the'brain' of the kubernetes cluster.
+Commonly called the control plane. etcd - Lightweight distributed key/value store that stores config data and exposes a rest api. kube-apiserver - Interfaces with etcd to ensure the config data is honored.
+Provides a rest API.
+Users can interact with kube-apiserver to enquire and update config data, through kubectl etc. kube-controller-manager - Manages various controllers that are responsible for things like replica counts being correct, ingress, and so on. kube-scheduler - This component maps workloads to containers, based on CPU and memory requirements cloud-controller-manager - Interfaces with clouds like AWS to utilize proprietary features, and also manage workloads based on Cloud requirements.

+## Kubernetes Node Components

+Components include:

+%

+These are node components, which run on each node that can have pods and containers deployed.
+Container Runtime - e.g. Docker.
+The container tech that manages the kernel, namespace, etc, that lets workloads run on the node with separation.
+Other options include runc and rkt.
+These implement a OCI (Open Container Initiative) specs that say how containers must work.
+Kubelet - The bridge to the control plan / master components.
+Receives manifests of workload requirements from the control plane, and is tasked with enforcing these on the local node. kube-proxy - Proxies requests to the correct container on the local node.
+Manages some network isolation and load balancing too.